 Avalanche Skills Tour

-The AST is for backcountry skiers who have taken an AIARE 1 (or equivalent A3 Avalanche Level 1 course) and ideally ARC (Avalanche Rescue Course) and are looking to become more confident and rely less on others for decision making in the backcountry.
+The AST is suited for backcountry skiers and riders who have a minimum of an AIARE 1 (or equivalent A3 Avalanche Level 1 course) and ideally ARC (Avalanche Rescue Course).
+This program is also a great development tool for advanced backcountry riders who have taken AIARE2 and are looking to become more confident and rely less on others for decision making in the backcountry.

 Contact Us Here to Schedule Dates for a private AST today.